Backstepping Neural Operators for $2\times 2$ Hyperbolic PDEs

-Since the inverse transformation of the approximate gain kernel \eqref{eq:backstepping_2-inverse} allows to derive a bound of the norm of the state $v(x,t)$ in \eqref{equ-V-dot} with respect to the norm of the approximate target system's state $u(x,t)$ and $\hat \beta(x,t)$.
+Since the inverse transformation of the approximated gain kernel \eqref{eq:backstepping_2-inverse} allows to derive a bound of the norm of the state $v(x,t)$ in \eqref{equ-V-dot-law} with respect to the norm of the approximated target system's state $\hat u(x,t)$ and $\hat z(x,t)$.
 In other words,